nesl/LLM_time_series/report.md

 <a id="35">[35]</a> Xiyuan Zhang, Ranak Roy Chowdhury, Rajesh K. Gupta, and Jingbo Shang.
 2024.
 Large Language Models for Time Series: A Survey. *arXiv preprint arXiv:2402.01801 (2024).*
 <a id="36">[36]</a> Bendong Zhao, Huanzhang Lu, Shangfeng Chen, Junliang Liu, and Dongya Wu.
 2017.
 Convolutional neural networks for time series classification. *Journal of Systems Engineering and Electronics 28, 1 (2017), 162–169.*
 <a id="37">[37]</a> Tian Zhou, Peisong Niu, Liang Sun, Rong Jin, et al. 2023.
 One Fits All: Power general time series analysis by pretrained LM. *Advances in Neural Information Processing Systems 36 (2023), 43322–43355.*
+<a id="38">[38]</a> Hristijan Gjoreski, Mathias Ciliberto, Lin Wang, Francisco Javier Ordonez Morales, Sami Mekki, Stefan Valentin, and Daniel Roggen.
+2018.
+The University of Sussex-Huawei Locomotion and Transportation Dataset for Multimodal Analytics With Mobile Devices.
+IEEE Access 6 (2018), 42592–42604. doi:10.1109/ACCESS.2018.2858933